Key takeaways

 What Is a Supplemental Agreement?

-For example, if a project is delayed, you don’t scrap the entire agreement.
+If a project is delayed, you don't scrap the entire agreement.
 You add a supplemental agreement that extends the timeline.
 Everything else stays as it is.

-Key characteristics of a supplement agreement
+Key characteristics of a supplemental agreement

 - Focuses on specific changes: It targets specific changes instead of redefining the entire deal